The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Hypotheses

-Bystanders can be central to shaping the reactions to toxic behavior online, whether they actively follow the perpetrator's behavior by posting toxic replies or attempting to re-establish norms of decorum.
-Once established it is not surprising that individuals generally conform to group norms~\cite{asch1956studies}.
+\textbf{Reactions to toxic behaviors:} Users observing the conversation can shape the reactions to toxic behavior online, whether they actively follow the perpetrator's behavior by posting additional toxic replies or attempting to re-establish norms of decorum.
+Online settings provide researchers with an opportunity to investigate how quickly norms are established among group members and the degree to which one's actions are expected to align with what is appropriate or expected within the group~\cite{tajfel2010social}.
+Once established, it is not surprising that individuals generally conform to group norms~\cite{asch1956studies}.
 Other work shows that observing trolling behavior by others influences new users~\cite{cheng2017anyone}.
-In other words, individuals may be more likely to post toxic replies after seeing others do it, believing it to be the norm.
+In other words, individuals may be more likely to post toxic replies after seeing others do so, believing it is the norm.

 Peer conformity is positively associated with in-person bullying~\cite{duffy2009peer} and cyberbullying~\cite{ bleize2021social, bastiaensens2016normative}.
 In this instance, we might expect the toxicity of tweets within the conversation to alter based on the introduction and reaffirmation of toxic content.
-If the first toxic tweet was met with derision and that user informally sanctioned or ignored by other users, one might view such tweets as inappropriate.
-But if users see an initial toxic reply followed by another toxic tweet, others might follow suit believing that toxic behavior to be the norm.
-Thus, we propose the following two hypotheses: \textbf{H2}: If a Twitter user posts a non-toxic reply immediately after the toxic reply then more users post non-toxic replies. \textbf{H3}: If a Twitter user posts a non-toxic reply immediately after the toxic reply then the toxicity of the conversation after this reply is more likely to be non-toxic.
+For example, passive behavior by users who initially participated in the conversation may be perceived as implicit approval of hate speech, while individual users' reactions, such as countering, are important in addressing online toxicity.
+For instance, when the first toxic tweet is met with negative sanctions, it may be perceived as inappropriate.
+In contrast, when initial toxicity is followed by further toxic replies, others may perceive such behavior as normative and follow suit.
+Thus, we test the following two hypotheses: \textbf{H2}: If a Twitter user posts a non-toxic reply immediately after the toxic reply, then more users post non-toxic replies. \textbf{H3}: If a Twitter user posts a non-toxic reply immediately after the toxic reply, then the toxicity of the conversation after this reply is more likely to be non-toxic.